-Carlos Colón is a composer of bilingual Latin American choral music in Spanish and English.
+Carlos Colón is a composer of choral music- songwriter of global songs.

 As a liturgist, his music is both academically serious and ecclesiastically valuable.
 His recent projects lie at the intersection of social justice and religious change.